Gamified Risk-Taking

 Abstract

-We run a randomized online experiment to study the impact of trading platform gamification on retail traders’ risk taking.
-We recruit 605 participants from four countries, two-thirds of them reporting self-directed trading experience, to trade a virtual asset on an experimental platform.
-The gamified version of the platform features elements such as achievement badges or encouragement messages.
-We find that gamification “nudges” participants to take on more risk, particularly when trading high-volatility assets.
-The effect is stronger for inexperienced traders with lower financial literacy.
-A one standard deviation increase in the financial literacy score reduces the impact of gamification by 56%.
+We conduct a randomized online experiment to examine how digital nudges to hold volatile assets, a form of trading gamification, influence retail investors’ risk-taking behavior.
+A sample of 605 participants from four countries traded a virtual asset on an experimental platform.
+The gamified platform incorporates digital nudges, such as achievement badges and motivational prompts, explicitly designed to encourage holding decisions.
+We find that nudges significantly amplify risk-taking, particularly in high-volatility environments.
+The effect is most pronounced among inexperienced traders with lower financial literacy, with a one standard deviation increase in financial literacy reducing the impact by 56%

 Publication